 20. EFFECT OF AGREEMENT - This Agreement is the contract which applies to all transactions on your account even though the sales, cash advances, credit or other slips you sign or receive may contain different terms.

 21. NO WAIVER - The Credit Union can delay enforcing any of its rights any number of times without losing them.

-22. STATEMENTS AND NOTICES - Statements and notices will be mailed to you at the appropriate address you have given the Credit Union.
+22. STATEMENTS AND NOTICES - Statements and notices will be mailed or delivered to you at the appropriate address you have given the Credit Union.
 Notice sent to any one of you will be considered notice to all.

 23. SEVERABILITY AND FINAL EXPRESSION - This Agreement and the Disclosure are the final expression of the terms and conditions of your account.
 This written Agreement and Disclosure may not be contradicted by evidence of any alleged oral agreement.
 Should any part of this Agreement or the Disclosure be found to be invalid or unenforceable, all other parts of this Agreement and Disclosure shall remain in effect and fully enforceable to the fullest extent possible under this Agreement.

 24. COPY RECEIVED - You acknowledge that you have received a copy of this Agreement and Disclosure.

 25. GAMBLING TRANSACTIONS PROHIBITED - You may not use your card to initiate any type of gambling transaction.

 26. PENALTY RATE DISCLOSURES - If applicable to your account, all rates for your account, including the rates for purchases, cash advances, and balance transfers, will increase to the Penalty Rate when you meet one or more of the conditions as set forth in the Disclosure accompanying this Agreement.
 Any rate increases applied to your account are subject to applicable notice requirements.
 Please refer to the Disclosure for additional information regarding the Penalty Rate.